iacopomasi/NLP/notebooks/README.md

 ```

-You might need to refresh your window, then open the s2-labellingEOdata.ipynb Notebook and select the env_scenario2 kernel on the top-right side of the window.
+You might need to refresh your window, then open the desired Notebook and select the `nlp` kernel on the top-right side of the window.